root-project/web/manual/storing_root_objects/index.md

 - `rooteventselector`: Extracts a range of events of a tree contained in a ROOT file and put them as a new tree in another RROT file.
 - `rootprint`: Plot objects in an image ROOT file.

-Use the `-h` option to get more information on the available options for specific ROOT command line tool.
+Use the `-h` option to get more information on the available options for the specific ROOT command line tool.

 ## Viewing the contents of a ROOT file